Age estimation · Field of practice

 Age estimation

-The focus is on the expert assessment of legally relevant age questions in living persons.
+This page addresses the expert assessment of legally relevant age questions in living persons.

 What matters are the legal basis, the permissible scope of examination, and the structured overall appraisal of the findings obtained.
 It is precisely this methodological restraint that distinguishes a forensic age assessment from a mere estimate based on outward appearance.

-Age estimation · Typical contexts
+Age estimation · Areas of application

 Typical contexts